adamw/website/content/blog/2011-09-08-how-to-handle-inheritance-and-audited.md

 dsq_thread_id:
   - 1051860488
 categories:
-  - Envers
-  - Hibernate
-  - Java
+  - envers
-  - JBoss
+  - hibernate
-  - Uncategorized
+  - java

 ---
 Some [Envers][1] uses had problems because of the limited flexibility in specifying which fields from superclasses (especially those annotated with `@MappedSuperclass`) should be audited or not.
 We improved a bit in the latest release, by being able to explicitly enumerate the superclasses to audit.